 Before implementation, they considered building a tool in-house to address challenges they faced in relation to Content Operations.
 After some evaluation of their options and technical considerations, they opted that it would be best for their business to outsource these challenges and complexity to a DAM software provider.

 DAMs help you remain in control.
-With AI categorization, custom metadata to fit your company products, respecting content copyrights; DAMs help you gain the upper hand in the ever expanding libraries of digital material at your company.
+With AI categorization, custom metadata to fit your company products, and respecting content copyrights; DAMs help you gain the upper hand in the ever-expanding libraries of digital material at your company.